infobiac/PythonNLPCore/README.md

 Copy the NLPCore.py and data.py files out of src into the directory you'd like to use.
 Due to the nature of the read/writes of the command line tool, pip does not work in this instance.

+**Note: **This is an optional way to interact with the underlying library.
+All it does is call the command line tool.
+If you would like to modify it or not use it at all, or just take the command that runs the underlying program, you are welcome to do so.

 ## Usage
 You **must** have [Stanford's NLP Core installed first](https://stanfordnlp.github.io/CoreNLP/index.html).
 **NOTE: We have two pipelines.
 Pipeline 1: tokenize,ssplit,pos,lemma,ner Pipeline 2: tokenize,ssplit,pos,lemma,ner,parse,relation**